build-on-aws/content/tutorials/automating-multiple-environments-with-terraform/index.md

 ## Setting up a CI/CD pipeline for the Main account

 As a first step, we need to set up a CI/CD pipeline for all the shared infrastructure in our `main` account.
-We will be using the approach from [Terraform bootstrapping tutorial](https://www.buildon.aws/tutorials/bootstrapping-terraform-automation-amazon-codecatalyst/) - we won't be covering any of the details here, just following the steps, if you would like to understand more, we recommend working through that tutorial first.
+We will be using the approach from the [Terraform bootstrapping tutorial](https://www.buildon.aws/tutorials/bootstrapping-terraform-automation-amazon-codecatalyst/).
+Please note, we won't be covering any of the details mentioned in that tutorial.
+We are just following the steps, if you would like to understand more, we recommend working through that tutorial first.
 You can continue with this tutorial after finishing the bootstrapping one, just don't follow the cleanup steps - just skip to the [next section](#setting-up-the-new-aws-environment-accounts).
 Here is a condensed version of all the steps.

 To set up our pipeline, make sure you are logged into your AWS and CodeCatalyst accounts to set up our project, environment, repository, and CI/CD pipelines.
 In CodeCatalyst: